-Of the many things forced upon women as we get older, is this belief that once you reach a certain again, you must start wearing swimsuits that look like waterproof muumuus or the worst creation since the “slanket”, the swimdress.
+Of the many things forced upon women as we get older, is this belief that once you reach a certain again, you must start wearing swimsuits that look like waterproof muumuus or the full-coverage, knee-length swimdress.
 I find this to be absurd.
-No one’s stopping the legions of old dudes wearing speedos and beer bellies.
+No one’s stopping the legions of old dudes wearing speedos that accentuate their beer bellies.

 Six Great Swimsuits for Older Women